w3bdesign/wp-algolia-woo-indexer/README.md

 You can find it here: <a href="https://github.com/w3bdesign/algolia-woo-indexer/tree/version-without-composer">https://github.com/w3bdesign/algolia-woo-indexer/tree/version-without-composer</a>

+## Basic Features

+* Manually or automatically submit WooCommerce products to Algolia
+* Option to submit only products that are in stock
+* Default options are added upon plugin activation
+* Options are deleted from database upon plugin uninstallation (not on deactivation)

+## Advanced Features

+* POT file for translations is included
+* All code scanned and verified with PHPCS
+* Code follows modern coding standards
+* All variables are properly sanitized to ensure that no security issues are present

 ## Requirements

 * Access to install and activate plugins (usually administrator rights)
 * Wordpress 5.4
+* WooCommerce 4.3.0
 * PHP 7.2
 * PHP extensions/functions enabled: `mbstring`, `mbregex` and `cURL`
 * SSH access to the server with Composer installed